unChaz/sci-fi-5e/srd/monsters/beasts.md

 **Challenge** 5 (1,800 XP)

 **_Blood Frenzy_**.
-The shark has advantage on melee attack rolls against any creature that doesn’t have all its hit points.
+The shark has advantage on melee attack rolls against any creature that doesn't have all its hit points.

 **_Water Breathing_**.
 The shark can breathe only underwater.